montagejs/montagejs.org/docs/montagejs-setup.md

 # A Note about MontageJS
 Most framework developers provide you with a download link to code libraries.
 These code libraries are designed to make a web application developer's life easier.
 Unfortunately, they typically also include a lot more functionality than is needed for any given project.
 Consequently, most web applications tend to include massive libraries that have a lot more parts than the application requires.

 MontageJS takes a different approach to developing web applications.
 With MontageJS you do not download or link to a prebuilt, kitchensink-style solution in your application.
 MontageJS uses the CommonJS module system and is part of the npm package ecosystem.
 This makes it easy for developers to set up a client-side development environment and organize and manage their code base.
 In development, you supplement your code with the modules and components that provide just the functionality you need.
-Then, come production time, you use Mop, the Montage optimizer, to sift through your developer-optimized experience, analyze your project and its dependencies, and then create a minified version of your source code that includes only those modules and components that your application actually uses—nothing more.
+Then, come production time, you use mop, the Montage optimizer, to sift through your developer-optimized experience, analyze your project and its dependencies, and then create a minified version of your source code that includes only those modules and components that your application actually uses—nothing more.

 # Setting Up MontageJS Development